danielmoreira1977/Ambev.DeveloperEvaluation/README.md

  - Implement IOptions<T> pattern for JwtSettings
  - Return API errors based on RFC 9457 document

+## Notes

+* Generic repositories were removed, and the `DbContext` is now consumed directly.
+This is simply a technical preference of mine, as it facilitates consistency with the Unit of Work pattern.
+I find it easier not to abstract something that is already abstracted by EF Core, among other reasons.
+However, there's nothing wrong with using the repository approach.

+* Some minor refactorings were made, such as moving `IUser` from `Common` to `Domain`, simply to better align with the refactoring model proposed by this developer.
+In a different context, these files could remain in their original locations, and the code would be refactored to accommodate them appropriately.

+* Some method signatures and interfaces (such as `IJwtTokenGenerator`) were adjusted to avoid unnecessary coupling between the refactored layers.

+* Some comments were omitted purely due to time constraints — their importance is clear, and this developer is fully in favor of their mandatory use.

+* The `[BaseController]` was separated to avoid mixing logged-in user properties with common return objects (Single Responsibility Principle).

+* There are generally two types of `[Validator]` for the same request: one acting at the API level and another at the Application level, both validating the same fields.
+I chose to validate only at the Application level to avoid having two points of change for the same rule.
+However, I also understand the benefit of validating at the API level using the "Fail Fast" concept with guard clauses.

+* When using offsets in queries, results may be skipped or omitted.

+* Regarding filter rules, the code in `IQueryableExtensions` should be extended to support all \[value objects] and \[records] — this was omitted due to time constraints, but I made it work using `Price` as an example.

+* The RabbitMQ implementation used is the one present in the eShop project.

+## How to run
+- Run EF Migrations
+-- Copy FULL path of [Ambev.DeveloperEvaluation.API] and use it on [startup-project] -- Open a terminal on [Ambev.DeveloperEvaluation.ORM] folder and execute the command: dotnet ef migrations add InitialCreate --startup-project [FULL_PATH_API] --context DefaultContext

+the command should be like:
+dotnet ef migrations add InitialCreate --startup-project C:\Users\User\Desktop\DESAFIO\template\backend\src\Ambev.DeveloperEvaluation.WebApi\Ambev.DeveloperEvaluation.WebApi.csproj  --context DefaultContext

+- RUN on Visual Studio
+	The HTTP file [...\src\Ambev.DeveloperEvaluation.WebApi\Ambev.DeveloperEvaluation.WebApi.http] contains the tests

+---

 ## Instructions
 **The test below will have up to 7 calendar days to be delivered from the date of receipt of this manual.**